gekkekoe/esphome-ecodan-hp/asgard/manual.md

 ## Contents

 Please check if your package contains:
-* 1x Asgard PCB (Pre-flashed) in 3D Printed Casing
+* 1x Asgard PCB in 3D Printed Casing
 * 1x Connection Cable (JST-PA to CN105)

 ---